-This document tells you what you need to do to deliver these qualifications:
+This document tells you what you need to do to deliver the qualification:

-Area Description Who are the qualifications for?
-It is for candidates who work or want to work as a Site Carpenter in the construction sector.
-What do the qualifications cover?
-It allows candidates to learn, develop and practise the skills required for employment and/or career progression in Site Carpentry.
-It covers the following skills: Carry out first fix flooring and roofing Carry out first fix frames, partitions and stairs Carry out second fixing operations Carry out carpentry maintenance Set up and operate a circular saw Are the qualifications part of a framework or initiative?
-The qualifications forms the technical certificate for the Construction Building Apprenticeship Framework.
+Area Description Who is the qualification for?
+It is for candidates who work or want to work as a Bench Joiner in the construction sector.
+What does the qualification cover?
+It allows candidates to learn, develop and practise the skills required for employment and/or career progression in Bench Joinery.
+It covers the following skills: Set up and operate a circular saw Produce setting out details for bench joinery products Mark out from setting out details for bench joinery products Manufacture bench joinery products Is the qualification part of a framework or initiative?
+The qualification forms the technical certificate for the Construction Building Apprenticeship Framework.
 What opportunities for progression are there?
-They allow candidates to progress into employment or to the following City & Guilds qualification: Diploma in Site Carpentry at SCQF Level 6
+It allows candidates to progress into employment or to the following City & Guilds qualifications: • Diploma in Bench Joinery at SCQF Level 6 Diploma in Deficit Joinery at 30Q1 Level 0